mikolasan/mikolasan.github.io/src/markdown/make/robot/power-board.md

 - 1x resistor (to set maximum charging current) [1K](https://www.mouser.com/ProductDetail/755-SDR10EZPF1001) - for 25mA current (?), therefore the Power Rating >125mW
 - 1x resistor (to skip temperature control) [10K](https://www.mouser.com/ProductDetail/71-CRCW040210K0FKEDC) - for 50uA and 1.25V = 62.5uW

+## Load sharing

+Even an LED can cause the battery to never finish charging.

+USB should work as input and charge the battery too.

+**Power multiplexer**.
+Add diodes to prevent flow from solar panel to USB (as they will share input lines).
+What MOSFET specs to use?

 ## Step up voltage regulator

 We need to boost 3.7V voltage from our battery to 5V level where Arduino and motors can work.
 Preferably we should supply 3.3V to logic board and separate 5V or 6V or even more to motors.
 But we must keep the first version simple.